rdekleijn/rdekleijn.github.io/events/2021-11-19-hackathon/index.md

 Note that details below may change.
 If so, this information will be provided at the start of the event.

 ### What is the deliverable?
 You will create a computer program that can solve [Raven's Progressive Matrices](https://en.wikipedia.org/wiki/Raven%27s_Progressive_Matrices)-like puzzles.
 2×2 puzzles will be provided as 3 PNG files, with 6 PNG files as possible answers.
 3×3 puzzles will be provided as 8 PNG files, with 8 PNG files as possible answers.
-Given the input files, your program should print the file name of the correct answer to console (or stdout).
+Given the input files for a specific puzzle, your program should print the file name of the correct answer to console (or stdout).

 ### What language should I use?
 You can use your language of choice.
 However, we encourage you to make sure beforehand you have all necessary libraries to read PNG files (e.g. Pillow for Python, `javax.imageio` for Java, OpenCV with appropriate bindings).